Instructions for Cypress Component Testing and JavaScript

 You're all done.
 Run your component tests and check your results.
 Please note

-@axe-core/watcheronly runs in Chrome and should only be used in Cypress run mode.
+@axe-core/watcheronly runs in Chrome for Testing or Chromium and should only be used in Cypress run mode.
 It may be used with--headless=newor--headed(for example,cypress run --headed --browser=chrome-for-testing --component).